Discover how to spend the perfect weekend in Scottsdale! I'll take you through what to do in Scottsdale, AZ, where to eat, hike, and more!

 If you’re feeling a relaxing afternoon at the spa, the Joya Spa at Omni Montelucia is a Moroccan-themed oasis.
 Other luxury options include the Well & Being Spa at the Fairmont Scottsdale Princess, The Phoenician Spa, and the Spa at the Four Seasons

-Make your way back to the heart of Old Town for a pre-dinner walk down Main street.
+Make your way back to the heart of Old Town for a pre-dinner walk down E Main street (intersection N Marshall Way).
 This is Scottsdale’s “Art Walk” filled with galleries, garden courtyards, and statues.
 Even if you have no intention of going into any of the galleries or shops, it’s still a pretty area to walk around.

 Cocktails in Old Town Scottsdale